Norfolk Punt Club

-8. Membership Entrance & Subscription Fee
+8. Membership Subscription Fee

-The rate of Entrance and Subscription fee for each category of Membership shall be proposed by the Committee to the members at the Annual General Meeting in each year.
+The rate of Subscription fee for each category of Membership shall be proposed by the Committee to the members at the Annual General Meeting in each year.
 Any proposed changes shall be approved by a majority of those present and entitled to vote and shall become operative on the first day of January in the year following.
-The current rate of Entrance and Subscription fee shall be displayed in the Club handbook and in the Club premises.
+The current rate of Subscription fee shall be displayed in the Club handbook and in the Club premises.

 (a) Membership of the Club shall be open to anyone interested in the sport of yachting on application regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
 Membership may however be limited according to available facilities on a non-discriminatory basis.

 (b) Membership subscriptions will be kept at levels that will not pose a significant obstacle to people participating.